Fill the frame photography composition for impact – how, when, why

 When you fill the frame, you don’t have to completely fill it all the way to the edge.

-You can leave a bit of room for details that will add context to your story, or offer contrast to the main subject.
+You can leave a bit of room for details that add context to your story, or offer contrast to the main subject.

 2. Be selective with framing

-Everything that’s in your frame needs to be there for a reason, it needs to be relevant and add to the image.
+Everything that’s in frame needs to be there for a reason, it needs to be relevant and add to the image.

 Make sure that everything you want is in the frame and exclude what you don’t want.